The Car Connection Porsche Taycan Overview

 With the Taycan, Porsche has a rival for the Tesla Model S and the coming horde of electric luxury vehicles from mainstream automakers.

-But the Porsche's price is anything but mainstream—the Taycan starts at more than $150,000 and can approach $200,000 in top configurations.
+But the Porsche's price is anything but mainstream—the Taycan starts at about $85,000 and can go beyond $200,000 in top configurations.

-The 2020 Taycan follows the lead of the Mission E concept that debuted in 2015, and looks like an evolutionary cross between the Porsche 911 and the Panamera full-size sedan.
+The Taycan follows the lead of the Mission E concept that debuted in 2015, and looks like an evolutionary cross between the Porsche 911 and the Panamera full-size sedan.
 The five-seat Taycan has the same width-to-height proportions as the Porsche 911, and the front is low and wide.
-Unlike the Panamera hatchback, the Taycan has a trunk.
+Unlike the Panamera hatchback, the Taycan sedan has a trunk; the Sport Turismo adopts a hatchback like the same body style in the Panamera.
 There’s no outward indication that the Taycan is a battery-electric vehicle other than the charge ports and the absence of a rear exhaust.
 The Taycan’s body line wraps from the headlights all the way around the assembly and dips down in the rear, giving it a low, sporty profile.

-The two Taycans available at launch are called “Turbo” but are all-electric vehicles, so there are no turbochargers.
+The Taycan's top versions are called “Turbo” but are all-electric vehicles, so there are no turbochargers.
 If Porsche is a performance brand, then “Turbo” equates to super performance in Porsche’s nomenclature.
 Both Taycan Turbo and Taycan Turbo S are powered by electric motors on the front and rear axle that make 616 horsepower and 626 pound-feet of torque.
 With launch control activated, the Turbo can spin out 670 hp briefly, the Turbo S up to 750 hp (774 lb-ft of torque) for just a few seconds.
 Both cars reach a top speed of 161 mph, and the Turbo accelerates up to 60 mph in 3.0 seconds—the Turbo S does the same in 2.6 seconds.

-Both Taycan models are powered by a 93-kwh lithium-ion battery that can be recharged up to 80 percent in less than 23 minutes on a fast-charger (270 kw).
-The Taycan is expected to get about 240 miles of range, but Porsche will announce the official range closer to its December delivery.
+Those Taycan models are powered by a 93-kwh lithium-ion battery that can be recharged up to 80 percent in less than 23 minutes on a fast-charger (270 kw).
+Top range is 227 miles.
+A smaller battery pack, and a rear-drive model, offer similar range but 0-60 mph times in the five-second range.

 The Taycan's instrument cluster is splayed across a 16.8-inch curved screen set behind anti-glare glass, in an all-digital readout reminiscent of the classic Porsche 911.
 Depending on selected display mode—Classic, Map, Full Map, and Pure—the gauges can display high-resolution maps, speedometer, state of charge, navigation information, outside temperature, and time, among other information.
 The cluster blends into the curving dash for a minimalist, clean look.
 Flanking the instrument cluster are surface buttons for lights, ride height, suspension stiffness, and traction control modes.